Lesson 4: Series and Parallel Resistors

 Step 1: Observe that \(I_{Total}\) splits into branches

 The first thing to recognize is that \(I_{Total}\) splits into two branches.
 Let’s call the current down those two branches \(I_1\) and \(I_2\).
-From Kirchoff’s Laws, we know that \(I_{Total} = I_1 + I_2\).
-This is due to the conservation of energy—no charges are lost in our circuit (they simply flow around and around).
+From Kirchhoff’s Laws, we know that \(I_{Total} = I_1 + I_2\).
+This is due to the conservation of charge—no charges are lost in our circuit (they simply flow around and around).

 Step 2: Identify and name nodes